greg-raven/Uncommon-Sense/_posts/2017-05-23-the-blessing-of-small-government.md

 ---
-title: 'The blessing of small government'
+title: "The blessing of small government"
 layout: post
 categories:
 - conservatism